Trap Network Locations

 The purpose of monitoring these pests is to provide an early warning system for growers, crop consultants, and Extension associates.
 We are also using the trapping information to follow how their populations change over time, which allows for the management of risk involved in vegetable, fruit, and grain production, and can aid in solving crop production challenges now and in the future.

-Below is a map of locations being monitored for ECB, CEW, and SWD.
+Below is a map of locations being monitored for ECB, CEW, TAW, WBCW, and SWD, with links to their respective graphs.
 Not all locations are monitoring for all three pests.